frontendfreelancerdk/ff-accordion/README.md

   ],
   imports: [
     BrowserModule,
-    // Specify your library as an import FfAccordionModule
+    // Specify library as an import
+    FfAccordionModule
   ],
   providers: [],